pyranges/pyranges_1.x/README.md

 - require ruranges>=0.1.1
 - remove fallback compatibility hack for old ruranges versions lacking `ruranges.numpy`
 - add dtype support tests for unsigned/integer interval inputs (e.g. uint32 issue case)

-# 1.2.0 (29.01.26)
-- module name changed from pyranges to pyranges1, to allow co-existing with pyranges (v0) in same env

-# 1.1.9 (26.01.26)
-- pandas dependency bound to v2.
-This is in response to pandas 3.0.0 being released, breaking our doctests.

-# 1.1.8 (30.12.25)
-- to_gtf and to_gff3: fix bug where 'phase' (gtf) and 'frame' (gff3) are erroneously added to attributes field

-# v1.1.7 (16.12.25)
-- window_ranges: fix sort order issue in  when using by (#98 and #105)
-- window_ranges: added argument add_window_id, updated documentation
 ```

 ## Install